PIN (Personal Identification Number)

 - What is a PIN?

-You create your own PIN.
-The use of PINs ensures that you, and only you, have access to the information maintained in your library account.
+You create your own PIN to ensure that you, and only you, have access to the information maintained in your library account.
 You will be prompted for your PIN when checking your library account or renewing books in Scholar.
 Your PIN also will be required when you connect to research databases from home.
-You will not need your PIN for just searching the online catalog.
+A PIN is not necessary to searching the online catalog.

-- Fill in your name and CSU ID number, but leave the PIN field blank and click the Submit button.
+- Fill in your name and CSU ID number, but leave the PIN field blank.
+Then click the Submit button.